 The ease with which online slot and video slot games can be played has led to some huge jackpots over the years.
 And big titles, linked across multiple casinos online, can reach massive prizes for a small outlay.

 NetEnt's Mega Fortune slot was hit for a world record prize of €17,861,813 by a Finnish player in January 2013.
 The jackpot was worth double previous record of 8.6 million Euros, won a year earlier on the Arabian Nights slot.

 2013 - Regulated Online Casinos Launch in the US

 Post-UIGEA, various US states decided to go it alone, offering regulated, licensed casino games online.
 While Nevada stuck to online poker games, New Jersey and Delaware forged ahead with casino games too.
 As major offline casinos struck up partnership deals with big European online casino brands, the first legalised slots, roulette, and sports betting were offered to residents within state borders.

 2014 - UK Gets Another New Online Casino Law

 The new Conservative government passes the Gambling (Licensing and Advertising) Act 2014, which updates the previous 2005 Gambling Act.
 Offshore sites are targeted with a 15 percent tax on all revenue based on where the players are based, not the sites themselves.
 In addition, any casino site offering UK-based players betting games must apply for a Gambling Commission license.

 2018 - World Record Broken For Online Slot Jackpot

 Another year, another world record slots prize.
-In 2018, a British soldier took down the Mega Moolah jackpot for a prize worth £13.2 million.
+In 2018, a British soldier took down the real money Mega Moolah jackpot for a prize worth £13.2 million.